 Building custom applications using the HL7 standard can be a very daunting task for a beginner.
 I have built a number of custom HL7 server applications over the years and couldn’t have done it without the help of others in the field through my many discussions with them over the Internet.
 As I got more proficient, I also received a number of emails from other developers/customers asking the same questions that I did when I was getting started on this standard.
 Therefore, in the spirit of sharing, I decided to put together an example/tutorial illustrating all the minimal basics any programmer dealing with the HL7 standard should know when getting started.

 This is part of my HL7 article series.
-Before we get started on this tutorial, have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard” for information on the HL7 standard.
+Before we get started on this tutorial, have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard”.
 Please note that this tutorial assumes you know Java or any equivalent object-oriented language.
 A basic understanding of network as well as thread programming will be useful but is not necessary.

 “A problem well stated is a problem half solved.” ~ Charles Kettering